msghaleb/AzureMonitorHackathon/challenges/solution6.md

 # Challenge 6: The Solution

+This page will take you step by step through solving challenge six.

+## Solution Steps:
 Deploying Grafana using Web App for Container.
-First we wil create a Web App for Linux and configure as recommended below.
+First we will create a Web App for Linux and configure as recommended below.

 - Create a new App service plan and select B1 Basic.
 It's under Dev /Test.
    ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image105.png)